There is a Confucius quote that says:

 When A Slice of Brooklyn invited us to check out their Pizza Tour, we thought two things: 1) How have we not done this yet? and 2) Do we have to take the L train?

-Continue reading Pizza Moses Leads Us To The Promised Land: A Slice of Brooklyn Bus Tour
+It turns out we didn’t. *Insert enormous sigh of relief here* Continue reading Pizza Moses Leads Us To The Promised Land: A Slice of Brooklyn Bus Tour

 “May we borrow a cup of sugar?”
 I know, it’s a tad idyllic.
 And it’s certainly an anachronism in today’s introverted, disconnected world.
 But once upon a time, perhaps more recently than you can imagine, this concept was commonplace.
 You might recall recently hearing about Chris Salvatore and Norma Cook, a 31-year old actor and his 89-year old neighbor who were in the news when they became unlikely roommates (RIP, Norma).
 But there was a time when this wouldn’t have made headlines.
 We regularly reached out to those in our communities, shared provisions, broke bread together, attended to the elderly, and shouldered the burden of raising children.
 We knew our long-standing neighbors, welcomed newcomers and even stayed in touch with those who moved away.